 Elaney serves as an Emergency Management Planner for the Charlotte-Mecklenburg Emergency Management Office, and is tasked with all-hazards planning, response, recovery, and mitigation efforts.
-Elaney serves as the health, medical, and human services liaison for the department, and is responsible for Emergency Support Function (ESF) #6 Mass Care, Emergency Assistance, Housing and Human Services, #8 Public Health and Medical Services, #11 Agriculture and Natural Resources, #14 Long Term Community Recovery, and #15 External Affairs.
-Additionally, Elaney serves as the functional lead for the Charlotte-Mecklenburg All-Hazards Advisor Committee (AHAC), the Joint Health Operations Committee (JHOC), health care facility review plans, the department's information technology programs, the CharMeck Alerts emergency notification system and the overall readiness of the Mecklenburg County Emergency Operations Center (EOC).
+Elaney serves as the health, medical, and human services liaison for the department, and is responsible for Emergency Support Function (ESF) #6 Mass Care, Emergency Assistance, Housing and Human Services, #8 Public Health and Medical Services, #13 Public Safety and Security, #14 Long Term Community Recovery, and #15 External Affairs.
+Additionally, Elaney serves as the functional lead for the Charlotte-Mecklenburg All-Hazards Advisor Committee (AHAC), the Joint Health Operations Committee (JHOC), the department's information technology programs, the Charlotte-Mecklenburg WebEOC system, and the overall readiness of the Mecklenburg County Emergency Operations Center (EOC).
 Ms. Katsafanas maintains a Bachelor of Science (BS) in Public Relations from Central Michigan University and is a graduate of the Leading Educating and Developing (LEAD) program at the University of Virginia.
 Elaney maintains membership in the North Carolina Emergency Management Association (NCEMA) and the International Association of Emergency Managers (IAEM).
 Elaney joined the department as a Grants Administrator in 2015, after previously serving in the public, private, and non-non-profit sectors as a public relations, risk management, and crisis management professional.

-Ben Wooten serves as an Emergency Management Planner for the Charlotte-Mecklenburg Emergency Management Office, and is tasked with all-hazards planning, response, recovery, and mitigation efforts.
+Tony Bateman serves as an Emergency Management Planner for the Charlotte-Mecklenburg Emergency Management Office, and is tasked with all-hazards planning, response, recovery, and mitigation efforts.
 Ben is the primary infrastructure and private industry liaison for the department, and is responsible for Emergency Support Function (ESF) #1 Transportation, #2 Communications, #3 Public Works and Engineering, #11 Agriculture and Natural Resources, #12 Energy, and #14 Long Term Recovery.
-Additionally, he coordinates damage assessment, debris management, dam emergency action plan review, and the fixed nuclear facility and radiological emergency preparedness programs.
-Ben is a graduate of North Carolina State University where he received a Bachelor of Arts (BA) in Political Science in 2006 and the University of North Carolina at Pembroke, receiving his Masters in Public Administration (MPA) in 2014.
-Mr. Wooten is certified as an Executive Level Emergency Manager with the State of North Carolina and holds his Certified Emergency Manager (CEM) designation with the International Association of Emergency Managers (IAEM).
-Ben joined the department after previously serving as a healthcare emergency manager for a major health system in the Piedmont-Triad and brings over 10 years of experience in the fire service.
+Additionally, he coordinates damage assessment, debris management, dam emergency action plan review, training and exercise management, and the fixed nuclear facility and radiological emergency preparedness programs.

 Hannah Panicco, Emergency Management Planner - Public Educator

 Hannah Panicco serves as an Emergency Management Planner and Public Educator for the Charlotte-Mecklenburg Emergency Management Office.
 As an Emergency Management Planner, Hannah is tasked with all-hazards planning, response, recovery, and mitigation efforts.
-Hannah is responsible for Emergency Support Function (ESF) #2 Communications, #15 External Affairs, and #16 Volunteer and Donations Management.
+Hannah is responsible for Emergency Support Function (ESF) #2 Communications, #14 Long Term Recovery, #15 External Affairs, and #16 Volunteer and Donations Management.
 As the Public Educator, Hannah is tasked with coordinating vital community-based emergency preparedness instruction for greater Charlotte and Mecklenburg County businesses and residents.
 Hannah serves as the primary educational instructor for the Charlotte Fire Department Emergency Management Office, and as such, she is responsible for developing and preparing emergency preparedness programs targeted for community members, creating educational visual aids, attending and participating in professional and community meetings related to emergency preparedness, and creating initiatives to generate interest in disaster preparedness.
+Additionally, Hannah is the functional lead for the CharMeck Alerts public notification and Everbridge systems and serves as the liaison to all Community Emergency Response Teams (CERT) in Mecklenburg County.
 Hannah received a Master of Public Administration (MPA) with a concentration in Emergency Management from the University of North Carolina at Charlotte (UNCC) and a Bachelor of Arts (BA) in Psychology from the University of North Carolina at Chapel Hill.
 In 2017, Hannah joined the Charlotte-Mecklenburg Emergency Management Office after working as an Emergency Management Program Coordinator at Central Piedmont Community College and a Training and Exercise Specialist at UNCC.